Claudiu-Ionel/Guess-The-Word/README.md

   - Give more hints and possibly a riddle
   - Store player highscore in Leaderboard system
     - Player high scores are stored and others can compete against it
-  - Players cannot input the same letter
-  - Actively display letters used by players
   - Display hangman ascii to show how close players are to losing the game

 # Data Model